Chrisdeleon91/Algorithmic-Trading-Project-2/README.md

 ### Conclusion

-We believe that this project has the potential to develop a profitable algorithmic trading system for cryptocurrencies.
+We believe that this project has the potential to develop a machine learning system that can create profitable algorithmic trading system for cryptocurrencies.
 We are committed to working hard to complete this project on time and within budget.
 We look forward to sharing our results with the class and the instructional team.

 ![Picture](https://www.columbia.edu/content/themes/custom/columbia/assets/img/cu-header.svg)